BenVella/backend-java/docs/CHANGELIST.md

 This runs with latest up top.
 For whoever might be reviewing this, while this was spread over several days, it rarely exceeded 15 mins at a time before an interruption stepped in.
 Suffice to say this is not even close to half way done.

+## 19/04/2025

+- Added player create and delete
+- Proper configuration of postgres for two dbs to separate keycloak from app

 ## 18/04/2025

 - Introducing the `com.backend.player` package